What type of student will I be?

 Study mode: full time or part time (fewer than 3 credit points per semester is considered to be part time)

 Fee mode: Commonwealth Supported Place or local full-fee paying (with or without FEE-HELP) or international fee paying and/or a scholarship recipient (scholarships don't always cover all tuition costs).

-Campus: the campus where you attend your lectures and tutorials - Melbourne Burwood (B) or Geelong Waurn Ponds (G) or Geelong Waterfront (S) or Warrnambool (W) (or, for off-campus students, the campus your course is provided from)
+Campus: the campus where you attend your classes and tutorials - Melbourne Burwood (B) or Geelong Waurn Ponds (G) or Geelong Waterfront (S) or Warrnambool (W) (or, for cloud (online) students, the campus your course is provided from)

-You might be a Commonwealth Supported Australian undergraduate studying full time, on campus at Waurn Ponds.
+You might be a Commonwealth Supported Australian undergraduate studying full time, via campus study at Waurn Ponds.

-You might be an international postgraduate student, studying full time on campus at Burwood.
+You might be an international postgraduate student, studying full time via campus study at Burwood.

-You could be a fee paying Australian postgraduate student studying part time, off campus, with a FEE-HELP loan arrangement.
+You could be a fee paying Australian postgraduate student studying part time, via cloud (online) study, with a FEE-HELP loan arrangement.

 Limits and restrictions

 When you become a student at Deakin, you will belong to one group in most of the categories listed above.